iotaledger/wallet.rs/docOps/docs/libraries/nodejs/examples.md

 run()
 ```
 The full function signature is `Account.send(address, amount, [options])`.
-You can use the default options, however additional options can be provided, such as  _remainderValueStrategy_  which has the following options:
+You can use the default options.
+However, you can provide additional options, such as _remainderValueStrategy_ which has the following strategies:
 * _changeAddress()_ : Send the remainder value to an internal address
 * _reuseAddress()_ : Send the remainder value back to its original address

 The _Account.send()_ function returns a _wallet message_ that fully describes the given transaction.
 You can use the _messageId_ to check confirmation status.
 You can retrieve individual messages related to any given account using the _Account.listMessages()_ function.

 ### Dust protection
 The network uses a [dust protection](https://chrysalis.docs.iota.org/guides/dev_guide.html#dust-protection) protocol to prevent malicious actors from spamming the network while also keeping track of the unspent amount ( _UTXO_ ).

 :::info
-"... micro-transaction below 1Mi of IOTA tokens can be sent to another address if there is already at least 1Mi on that address.
+Micro-transaction below 1Mi of IOTA tokens can be sent to another address if there is already at least 1Mi on that address.
-That's why we sent 1Mi in the last example to comply with the protection."
+That's why we sent 1Mi in the last example to comply with the dust protection.
 :::

 Dust protection also means you can't leave less than 1Mi on a spent address (leave a dust behind).